 If you do not have a response within 30 days of your call, send an email to the Service Center that has your application or petition.
 You'll find the email address on the USCIS website.
 Reference your case referral number and the date you called.
 Also provide your name and the type of petition or application you filed, such as an I-130 or I-485.

-If you do not get a response to your follow-up email within 21 days, get in touch with the USCIS Ombudsman.
+If you do not get a response to your follow-up email within 21 days, you could try getting in touch with the USCIS Ombudsman.
+Expect delays and difficulties getting through, however, since the Trump Administration has sharply cut funding to this office.

 The least useful course of action is to write a letter to USCIS.
 You are unlikely to get a response, except perhaps a boilerplate letter suggesting that you call the Contact Center.
 The one exception is if you were already interviewed and were told that you should expect to receive a decision by mail.
 In this situation, you can write directly to the office where you were interviewed and ask for a decision on your case.